What’s Praxis Teacher Research?

 Why is it called Praxis?

-The word Praxis has been described as “reflection and action upon the world, in order to change it”.
-We see teacher research as a process of reflecting and acting on our own practice, in order to change it – and so to change the lives of the young people we serve.
+Praxis is an ancient word, dating back to ancient Greece, which was defined by Paulo Freire as “reflection and action upon the world, in order to transform it”.
+We see teacher research as a process of reflecting and acting on our own practice, in order to improve it it – and so to improve the life outcomes of future generations.

 Who’s behind it?

 Praxis Teacher Research is a free service provided by Rethinking Education.